-Many students complete the program in 18 months, but you may adjust your schedule to suit your needs.
-A total of 36 hours of coursework are required for a Master's and 26 hours for certification, along with the completion of the assessments below.
+Many students complete the program in 18-24 months, but you may adjust your schedule to suit your needs.
+A total of 36 hours of coursework are required for a Master's and 24 hours for certification, along with the completion of the assessments below.

-This program is a non-thesis program, meaning that you are not required to write a master’s thesis.
+This program is a non-thesis offering, meaning that you are not required to write a master’s thesis.
 Instead, your capstone project will be the presentation of a portfolio—a compilation of assignments you have completed during the program.

-experience.
-You will complete 100 hours at the elementary level and 100 hours at the secondary level.
+complete 100 hours at the elementary level and 100 hours at the secondary level.
 Middle

 school placements may count toward both.